Series: contentstore

 Frontmatter defines an article for the build, but the body carries the meaning for readers.
 It is the section a reader actually meets, so I treat it as the record that must survive every build.
 Everything below the YAML block exists to be read, and that focus drives the format and the discipline.
 The body holds the text and keeps links and code beside the media, so the file stays readable before and after the build touches it.

 Markdown keeps the text close to plain language.
 Paragraphs and headings read the same in a terminal or a diff viewer, so the file stays legible wherever it travels.
 That consistency lets me review drafts without leaving the file.
 That stability is why I keep the body in Markdown even as the rest of the system shifts.
-I begin the body with the title and date line so the file stands on its own and the reader can orient without metadata.
+I begin the body with the title and sometimes a byline so the file stands on its own.
+Dates and tags sit in metadata blocks outside the prose.
 Sections use normal Markdown headings, which keeps the body free of page and layout syntax.

 Layout lives in templates and the body stays focused on narrative structure.
 I add section breaks to serve the argument, and the template controls how headings appear on screen.
 Links point to published URLs and stay explicit in the prose, which keeps filesystem paths out of the body.
 Code blocks use fenced Markdown and avoid inline tooling because the code exists to be read.
 Syntax highlighting can happen in the browser when it helps.